bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 Initially when such a queue is empty the front and rear values are -1 and -1 respectively and the queue has a null value for all its elements.

-Everytime we add an element to the queue the rear value increments by one till the time it reaches the upper limit of the queue after which it starts all over again from zero
+Every time we add an element to the queue the rear value increments by one till the time it reaches the upper limit of the queue after which it starts all over again from zero

-Everytime we delete an element from the queue the front value increments by one till the time it reaches the upper limit of the queue after which it starts all over again from zero(0)
+Every time we delete an element from the queue the front value increments by one till the time it reaches the upper limit of the queue after which it starts all over again from zero(0)

 Algorithm to add an item into a circular queue: